-“Twas the night before Christmas, and all through the house, not a creature was stirring, not even a mouse…” ants, cockroaches, mosquitoes, geckos and roof dwelling, tap dancing rats perhaps, but certainly no mice, so that’s good.
+“Twas the night before Christmas, and all through the house, not a creature was stirring, not even a mouse…” ants, cockroaches, mosquitoes, geckos and roof dwelling rats perhaps, but certainly no mice, so that’s good.

-So we are one more sleep away from Noddy Holder being able to legitimately screech “It’s Christmas!” and although I expect he has been doing it since the beginning of November on most UK radio stations, I am struggling to get into the Christmas spirit.
-I have my tinsel up, I have my Christmas lights up, and I have been opening my advent calendar every day, but there is still something preventing me from getting excited, even if we will be one of the first countries in the world to get Christmas (and 2012 whilst we’re on the subject!)
+Despite only have one more sleep until Noddy Holder can legitimately screech “It’s Christmas!” (although I expect he has been doing it since the beginning of November on most UK radio stations), here in Tuvalu I am struggling to get into the Christmas spirit.
+I have my tinsel up, I have my Christmas lights up, and I have been obediently opening my advent calendar every day, but there is still something preventing me from getting excited, despite having the honour of being in one of the first countries in the world to welcome in Christmas day.

-What I love about Christmas in the UK is everyone has their own little traditions; yes most of us will partake in the Christmas classics like turkey, mince pies, and crackers with silly hats and bad jokes, but it is the little individual quirks that really make the Christmas traditions.
-A particular Christmas breakfast for example, where you go to celebrate, and with who, the order things are done in (are you a before or after dinner present opener?) one of my traditions is the solidarity I share with my uncle in our joint disdain of Christmas pudding, seeing us annually try and outdo each other with increasingly more indulgent alternative desserts.
+What I love about Christmas in the UK is the little traditions which are unique to specific households all over the country; yes most of us will partake in the Christmas classics like turkey, mince pies, and crackers with silly hats and bad jokes, but it is the little individual quirks that really make the Christmas traditions.
+A particular Christmas breakfast for example, where you go to celebrate and with who, the order things are done in (are you a before or after dinner present opener?) one of my traditions is the solidarity I share with my uncle in our joint disdain of Christmas pudding, seeing us annually try and outdo each other with increasingly more indulgent alternative desserts.

-As you can probably imagine, things are a little different in Tuvalu (not least because there are woefully limited indulgent dessert options), so keen to embrace another Christmas culture, and maybe pick up a few new Christmas traditions for myself, I have spent the week trying to better understand the little traditions which makes Christmas unique to Tuvalu.
+As you can probably imagine, things are a little different in Tuvalu (not least because there are woefully limited indulgent dessert options), so keen to embrace another Christmas culture, and maybe pick up a few new Christmas traditions for myself, I have spent the week trying to better understand the little traditions which makes a typical Tuvaluan Christmas.

 As Christmas falls on a Sunday this year, there will be no celebrations on Christmas Day in Tuvalu.
 Sunday here is church day, regardless of any other celebrations it might coincide with, religious or otherwise, and so people will be spending Christmas Day quietly praying with their families, the same as every Sunday.
-For the last few weeks there have been Christmas parties up and down the island with revellers travelling to their venues in the back of decorated pick-up trucks, singing and laughing all the way.
-We have noticed more Santa hat wearing youths riding round on their bikes, most houses have now got some intensely neon lights blinking away on them, and the last plane has been and gone delivering all the seafarers and students from overseas who were able to make it back in time for the holidays.
+For the last few weeks there have been Christmas parties up and down the island with revellers travelling to their venues in the back of decorated pick-up trucks, singing and laughing all the way: ho ho ho!
+We have noticed more Santa hat wearing youths riding round on their bikes, most houses have now got some intensely neon lights blinking away, and the last plane of the year has been and gone delivering all the seafarers and students from overseas who were able to make it back in time for the holidays.

-The real Tuvaluan Christmas party however will start here on Boxing Day, and continue onto the 27th, and potentially longer.
-With back to back national holidays the various island communities which represent each of the Tuvaluan islands, have been busy making plans and mountains of food.
-There have been singing practices, dancing practices, frantic decorating, an increase in feeding up the family pigs, and queues of happy looking women at the shop buying frozen chicken by the actual bucket load.
+The real Tuvaluan Christmas party will start here on Boxing Day, and continue onto the 27th and beyond - no one is really expected to be back at work until the new year.
+With back to back national holidays the various island communities which represent each of the Tuvaluan islands have been busy making plans and mountains of food.
+There have been singing practices, dancing practices, frantic decorating, a suspicious increase in feeding up the family pigs, and queues of happy looking women at the shop buying frozen chicken by the actual bucket load.

-After several sweaty walks up and down the island carefully perusing the dimly lit dusty shelves, and trying to ignore the ubiquitous tins of tuna and coconut milk, we have managed to source the ingredients for a plethora of passable festive treats.
-First up is our festive fry-up, with some horrendously expensive imported sausages and bacon.
+After several sweaty walks up and down the island carefully perusing the dusty, dimly lit shelves and trying to ignore the rusty tins of tuna and coconut milk, we have managed to source the ingredients for a plethora of passable festive treats.
+First up is our festive fry-up, with horrendously expensive imported sausages and square bacon.
 We also have eggs, fried bread, beans, and a tomato (and I mean only one).
-Onto lunch we are planning on some fried turkey bits, yes we actually found some in the form of two frozen wings of dubious origin and frozen-ness.
-With our dubious turkey we are having potato and pumpkin mash (thank you vegetable garden) a side of frozen mixed vegetables, and a carrot (what a find!) last but certainly not least, is a creation I am taking full responsibility (and subsequent credit) for, I call it Andy’s Tuvaluan Trifle, and in the absence of jelly it is a crude mix of pre-made sponge cake, sugar, tinned fruit, and condensed milk, with your choice of ice-cream or custard, oh and of course rum – now how’s that for an alternative Christmas dessert?
+Onto lunch we are planning on some fried turkey bits; we are assuming it's turkey anyway, as it's hard to be sure what animal our two frozen wings of dubious origin and frozen-ness actually came from.
+With our probably-turkey we are having potato and pumpkin mash (thank you vegetable garden) a side of frozen mixed vegetables, and a carrot (what a find!) last but certainly not least, is a creation I am taking full responsibility (and subsequent credit) for, I call it Andy’s Tuvaluan Trifle, and in the absence of jelly, it is a crude mix of sponge cake, sugar, tinned fruit, and condensed milk, with your choice of ice-cream or custard, oh and of course rum – now how’s that for an alternative Christmas dessert?
 Let’s see if my uncle can top that!